Dur4nt3/todo_project/to-implement.md

 - Create a confirmation modal when deleting tasks - *COMPLETE*

-- Create a "refresh" utility for every tab to regenerate the contents of the tab (without reloading the window)
+- Create a "refresh" utility for every tab to regenerate the contents of the tab (without reloading the window) - *COMPLETE*

+- Add a pop-up for the "refresh" utility explaining it refreshes the current tab

+- Decide whether to incorporate a custom scrollbar

 - Task modals: